Skip to Content

 What chocolate to use for dipping truffles

-For these truffles, the filling is very sweet, so I used slightly more bitter dark chocolate (70%) chips to contrast the flavors.
+• dark chocolate chips: the filling is very sweet, so I like using a more bitter dark chocolate (70%) chips to contrast the flavor for this recipe.

 truffles lined up on the baking sheet sprinkled with powdered sugar